sgjava/opencv-chip/README.md

 * 5V/2A PSU with micro USB connection
 * USB drive formatted as ext4
 * Internet connection
+* USB camera and micro USB male to USB female adapter (this is only if you wish to use a camera)

 ### WARNING
 I used nolimit setting on CHIP to prevent power issues with OpenCV failing to compile at maximum CPU speed or with a USB drive attached.
 This setting could damage a laptop or PC USB port, so make sure you use a dedicated 5V/2A PSU.
 If you are using CHG-IN or battery for power do not use no limit settings.